Trevor Ringland: Rugby career

-In 1983 he toured New Zealand with the British and Irish Lions.
+In 1983 he toured New Zealand with the British & Irish Lions.
 Since retirement, he has coached at Ballymena and been a committee member of the Irish Rugby Football Union.

 In his later years he joined Belfast Club CIYMS where he played for the golden oldies 4th xv, known as the Dream Team, consisting of former senior players.
 The team was managed by Tommy Andrews the former hooker and current club chairman.
 Another notable player on the team was Rab Irwin who went on to win the European Cup with Ulster.

 Career outside sport

 As rugby was an amateur sport during his career, Ringland is also a full-time solicitor for Macaulay and Ritchie.
 In 2006 he was appointed as a member of the new Northern Ireland Policing Board.
 His Policing Board profile states he is a director of Independent News & Media, Mediation Northern Ireland and The Ireland Funds.

 Ringland is also active with Peace Players International, an organisation devoted to promote inter-religious unity in Belfast through sport.
 Ringland and David Cullen won the 2007 ESPY Arthur Ashe for Courage Award.

 Ringland was awarded an MBE for services to the community in Northern Ireland in the New Year Honours 2009.